markfguerra/GLWallpaperService/readme.txt

         }
     }

 Finally, create a class that extends GLWallpaperService.
+It behaves essentially the same as the Android class WallpaperService.
 We'll call it MyWallpaperService.
 Here is an example.

     import net.rbgrn.android.glwallpaperservice.*;